10 Cool Things That a VPN Can Do for YouPosted March 24, 2019, 1:49 p.m. by Serina Rajagukguk

 The cheapest way to book your travels nowadays is to do your diligent researches on the net.
 This requires comparing prices from multiple carriers and hotels.

-The things is, the provider websites record your searches, your dates of travels, and your preferences.
+The things are, the provider websites record your searches, your dates of travels, and your preferences.
 This gives them the power to set their preferred prices, and there's nothing you can do about it.

 Well, there IS something to do.